albinlundin/DurianGenomeAnalysis/README.md

 To conclude the QUAST quality assessment, I think that there were a few good metrics, but I also feel like it is quite evident that my assembly is worse than the one produced by the authors of paper 5.

 #### MUMmerplot
-As an extra quality check of the genome assembly, mummerplot was used (or more specific nucmer and mummerplot) as described in the pipline section of this readme document (seen above).
+As an extra quality check of the genome assembly, mummerplot was used as described in the pipline section of this readme document (seen above).
 Note that the script at "code/mummer/" does not work.
 The following image (which can also be found at "results/mummer/") shows the multiplot produced by mummer:
 ![image](https://github.com/albinlundin/DurianGenomeAnalysis/blob/main/results/mummer/multiplot_filtered.png "Mummer multiplot")

 In this plot it is quite obvious that the assembly is quite a bit longer than reference sequence, but the continuous, red, diagonal line indicates that the content of the assembly is coherent with the reference, even if it consists of quite a few more contigs.
+From this plot it can also be seen that the contigs responsible for the extra length of my assembly are short.

 ### RNA reads quality control an Reads preprocessing
 #### RNA seq quality check and preprocessing using FastQC and Trimmomatic